-All recipients of a Vice Chancellor's Doctoral Scholarship will normally have the equivalent of first class honours.
+All recipients of an AUT Doctoral Scholarship will normally have the equivalent of first-class honours.

-Applicants must meet the admission criteria for a doctoral programme, ie a relevant master’s degree or a bachelor (honours) degree with first or second class (first division) honours and have commenced the application for admission process as outlined below.
+Applicants must meet the admission criteria for a doctoral programme, for example a relevant master’s degree or a bachelor's (honours) degree with first or second class (first division) honours and have completed the application for admission process as outlined below.